cernylibor/orangebridge/README.md

 # orangebridge
-Ansible playbook for setting up Armbian for OrangePi 3 LTS as a Homebridge accessory with Node-red
+Ansible playbook for setting up Armbian for OrangePi 3 LTS as a Homebridge accessory with Node-red.